 - Accountability for IHL violations

 - IHL and weapons (eg nuclear weapons, new technologies, arms trade)

 - Protection of cultural heritage in armed conflict

 - IHL and refugees

 - IHL and health

 - History of IHL in the Asia-Pacific

 The Journal accepts papers on a rolling basis.
-For publication in the 2021 edition, authors are invited to send through the submission platform available at apjihl.org or through email to email@example.com on or before 20 November 2020.
+For publication in the 2021 edition, authors are invited to send through the submission platform available at https://apjihl.org or through email to email@example.com on or before 10 January 2020.
 For submission guidelines and other information, please visit: apjihl.org